We Recommend ETCS Training Before Testing

-- ETCS offers individual reviews of SPEAK, WRITE, and ECC Tests for candidates who will take these tests again and/or who want additional feedback after taking a test.
+- ETCS offers individual reviews of WRITE, and ECC Tests for candidates who will take these tests again and/or who want additional feedback after taking a test.

 - The ETCS Director conducts the review sessions which focus on specific English elements to practice and strategies for improving communicative competence for a classroom setting.

 - Reviews last approximately 45 minutes and can be scheduled by contacting the ETCS Director, Jessica Reynolds.

 - Fluency Building Activities (e.g., Discourse Structuring and Verbal Coherence Cues)

 - Prosody Training (Prosody = The melody and rhythm of a language)

 - Teaching Speech and Presentation Skills (e.g., Communication Pragmatics, Compensation/Clarification Strategies)

 - Speaking Experiences (e.g., Confidence-Building Activities Both During and Outside of Class)

 This course is customizable for participants to build a robust academic fluency for academic communication in graduate programs and teaching speech situations for GTA appointments.

 The course meets for 4 hours per week for the first 10 weeks of each Spring and Fall semester, with extra-curricular activities and individualized practice tools provided.
 There is a strict attendance policy in this course.
 Those interested in enrolling in this course should contact the ETCS Director, Jessica Reynolds.

 This academic writing course, offered in collaboration with the OU Writing Center, invites participants to explore and practice rhetorical approaches for producing written work within U.S. graduate programs.
 The course is designed for graduate students with multilingual backgrounds at various stages of their master's or doctoral degrees.